Qormi: History

-There are indications of it being inhabited in antiquity.
+There are indications of Qormi being inhabited in antiquity.

-Bronze Age pottery was found in the area known as Stabal indicating presence of humans as early as 1500-800 BC.
+Bronze Age pottery was found in the area known as Stabal indicating presence of humans as early as 1500–800 BC.
 Punic tombs have been found at St Edward's Street and Tal-Bajjada.
 Also, some Ancient Roman remains were found in the valley of Wied il-Kbir.
 However, chances are that in these times, there were only small communities in the whereabouts of Qormi.

-It was only in the Middle Ages that Qormi started to grow and prosper, probably thanks to its proximity to the Grand Harbour and its central position.
+In the Middle Ages, Qormi started to grow and prosper, probably due to its proximity to the Grand Harbour and its central position.
 The first written reference to the town is made in 1417 where it is recorded that the town provided some 100 men to serve in the Dejma, the national guard.

 Qormi is likely to have suffered a period of decline during the Great Siege of Malta due to the proximity of the Turkish camp in Marsa.

 When Mons.
 Pietro Dusina, Malta's first Inquisitor and Apostolic Delegate, wrote his report of 1575 he records Qormi as being one of the active parishes administering a large area which today includes Ħamrun and even Valletta.
 The present St George Parish church was completed in 1684.

 In 1743 the town made a plea to Grand Master Manuel Pinto da Fonseca to elevate it to the level of a "city".
 This was granted and the town received the title of Città Pinto on 25 May 1743.
 The decree issued by Pinto said "Habita relatione, Terra Curmi erigmus In Civitatem, Imponentes el nomen Pinto", which means that the land of Qormi, to which he gave his own name Pinto, was then given higher dignity from a piece of land to a city, a fact which is now preserved in the locality's Latin motto: "Altior Ab Imo" (which means, rising from the low).
 Qormi's bakers served most of the island's bread supplies.